 - Pain: knee pain is most often the result of either sudden injury, an overuse injury, or by an underlying condition (arthritis for example).

 - Tendinitis: If you feel that the tissue connecting the muscle to your bone becomes inflamed, this is most often the result of tendinitis.

 At The Sea Spine Institute, your health is our priority.
-Contact us today to schedule your appointment and obtain proper Diagnostics of Knee Injuries in Orlando, Longwood, Plantation or Jacksonville offices.
+Contact us today to schedule your appointment, see a trusted knee specialist, and obtain proper Diagnostics of Knee Injuries in Orlando, Longwood, Plantation or Jacksonville offices.
+We also have an office located in Southfield, Michigan.
 We look forward to seeing you!